wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-applications-guiding-developers-for-lob-applications.md

 > [AZURE.NOTE]By default, any member can register an application.
 To learn how to restrict permissions for registering applications to specific members, please refer to the document [How applications are added to Azure AD

-Here’s what you, the global administrator, will need to do to help developers to make their application ready for production:
+Here's what you, the global administrator, will need to do to help developers to make their application ready for production:

 - Configure Access Rules (access policy/MFA)
 - Configure the app to require user assignment and assign users